- Home

 Harry Houdini: Headline-Making Escapologist

 Harry Houdini was born Erik Weisz in Bucharest in 1874.
-He set a high benchmark for every escapologist that came after him.
+He set a high benchmark for every escapologist who came after him.
 He was the ultimate showman and salesman.

-Samuel Beckett's renowned absurdist drama, "Waiting for Godot" is an apt illustration of the existentialist crisis that modern humankind faces.
-Through the bizarre and seemingly insignificant actions and gestures of Vladimir and Estragon, he reveals the futility of life—yours as well as mine.
+Samuel Beckett's renowned absurdist drama "Waiting for Godot" is an apt illustration of the existentialist crisis that modern humankind faces.

 Weird Performance Art

-There are some very strange things going on in the world of art that defy rational explanation for ordinary people.
-It is really easy to ridicule some examples of performance art, so let’s get started.
+There are some very strange things going on in the world of art that defy rational explanations for ordinary people.
+Performance art is one of them.

 The Magic of Circus: From Then to Now